taosdata/TDengine/documentation20/en/03.architecture/docs.md

 Each dnode regularly reports its status (including hard disk space, memory size, CPU, network, number of virtual nodes, etc.) to the mnode (virtual management node), so mnode knows the status of the entire cluster.
 Based on the overall status, when the mnode finds a dnode is overloaded, it will migrate one or more vnodes to other dnodes.
 During the process, TDengine services keep running and the data insertion, query and computing operations are not affected.

 If the mnode has not received the dnode status for a period of time, the dnode will be treated as offline.
-When offline lasts a certain period of time (configured by parameter ‘`offlineThreshold`’), the dnode will be forcibly removed from the cluster by mnode.
+When offline lasts a certain period of time (configured by parameter `offlineThreshold`), the dnode will be forcibly removed from the cluster by mnode.
 If the number of replicas of vnodes on this dnode is greater than one, the system will automatically create new replicas on other dnodes to ensure the replica number.
 If there are other mnodes on this dnode and the number of mnodes replicas is greater than one, the system will automatically create new mnodes on other dnodes to ensure the replica number.

 When new data nodes are added to the cluster, with new computing and storage resources are added, the system will automatically start the load balancing process.